 - Contact Us

-The NIH Welcome Wagon Letter is an important resource to new grantees and their grants administrators.
-It provides highlights to key requirements, provide referrals to important sources of information, and identify NIH and other Department of Health and Human Services (HHS) offices that have responsibility for certain administrative functions.
+The NIH Welcome Wagon Letter is an important resource to new recipients and their grants administrators.
+It provides highlights of key requirements, referrals to important sources of information, and identifies NIH and other Department of Health and Human Services (HHS) offices that have responsibility for certain administrative functions.

-The NIH Welcome Wagon Letter for New Grantees can be found at http://grants.nih.gov/grants/funding/welcomewagon.htm.
+The NIH Welcome Wagon Letter for New Grantees can be found at //grants.nih.gov/grants/funding/welcomewagon.htm.

 Developed, managed and supported by NIH's Office of Extramural Research, the eRA systems provide information technology solutions and support for the full life cycle of grants administration functions for the NIH as well as the Agency for Healthcare Research and Quality (AHRQ), Centers for Disease Control and Prevention (CDC), Food and Drug Administration (FDA), the Substance Abuse and Mental Health Services Administration (SAMHSA), and the Veterans Health Administration (VHA).

-The eRA Commons provides grantees with the ability to conduct extramural research business electronically with the NIH.
-All grantee institutions, Program Directors/Principal Investigators (PD/PIs), and individuals in a postdoctoral role who participate in a project for at least one person month or more, must be registered in the eRA Commons.
-The Commons is the only place where PD/PIs can review assignment information, peer review outcomes, Summary Statements, and other related grant documents such as submitted applications and NoAs.
+The eRA Commons provides recipients with the ability to conduct extramural research business electronically with the NIH.
+All recipient institutions, Program Directors/Principal Investigators (PD/PIs), and individuals in a postdoctoral role who participate in a project for at least one person month or more, must be registered in the eRA Commons.
+The Commons is the only place where PD/PIs can review assignment information, peer review outcomes, Summary Statements, and other grant documents such as submitted applications and NoAs.

-For user support, please contact the eRA Commons Help Desk at http://era.nih.gov/help/.
+For user support, please contact the eRA Service Desk at https://grants.nih.gov/support/index.html.

 The NIH Office of Extramural Research (OER) is the hub for grants policy and operations, grants administration, and the coordination of NIH's extramural programs and activities.
 The OER Grants & Funding website provides updates on NIH extramural policies and activities, links to grants notices and grants policy guidance documents including the NIH Grants Policy Statement.
-For more information, please visit http://grants.nih.gov/grants/policy/policy.htm#gps.
+For more information, please visit //grants.nih.gov.
+The NIH Grants Policy Statement is avaliable at: //grants.nih.gov/grants/policy/nihgps/HTML5/introduction.htm

-In order to receive NLM Grants, all grantee organizations are required to maintain an active registration with SAM, a General Service Administration (GSA) managed system, released in July 2012.
+In order to receive NLM Grants, all grantee organizations are required to maintain an active registration with SAM, a General Service Administration (GSA) managed system.
 NLM will not extend application deadlines due to noncompliance of SAM requirements.

 Frequently Asked Questions